Keystone Montessori School Website Accessibility Policy

 - Contact information in case more details are needed (email and phone number)

-The complaint or grievance will be investigated by the website compliance coordinator or another person designated by the Head of School.
+The complaint or grievance will be investigated by the Head of School or another person designated by the Head of School.
 The student, parent, or member of the public shall be contacted no later than five (5) working days following the date the website accessibility compliance coordinator receives the information.
 The procedures to be followed are:

-A record of each complaint and grievance made pursuant to Governing Board Policy 2018 shall be maintained at the KMS office.
+- A record of each complaint and grievance made pursuant to Governing Board Policy shall be maintained at the school office.
 The record shall include a copy of the complaint or grievance filed, report of findings from the investigation, and the disposition of the matter.